Ed.S. School Counseling

 Mercer University counseling graduates have consistently averaged pass rates of 95% and above on their first attempt of the Counselor Preparation Comprehensive Examination (CPCE).
 Successful completion of the degree requirements will lead to eligibility for an upgrade of the candidate's Georgia S-5 level certification to the Georgia S-6 level certification through the Georgia Professional Standards Commission.
 Graduates will demonstrate advanced knowledge, skills, and professional practice beyond the master’s level of competence including theories and constructs that drive the profession of school counseling, experience in supervision and consultation, skills in research and evaluation, and a comprehensive understanding of the mission and activities of professional organizations related to school counseling.

-In addition to successful completion of the core curriculum required for obtainment of the degree, the graduate of the Specialist in Education in School Counseling Program will be able to demonstrate:
+In addition to successful completion of the core curriculum required for obtainment of the degree, students will be prepared to:

-- Enhanced knowledge, skills, and attitudes of school counselors in order to support the academic achievement, career, and personal/social development of PK – 12 students in a multicultural society.
+- Demonstrate enhanced knowledge, skills, and attitudes of school counselors in order to support the academic achievement, career, and personal/social development of PK – 12 students in a multicultural society

-- Knowledge of and experience in research, supervision and consultation in educational settings.
+- Demonstrate knowledge of and experience in research, supervision and consultation in educational settings

-- Enhanced understanding of and implementation of the standards of the ASCA National Model for School Counseling.
+- Understand and implement the standards of the ASCA National Model for School Counseling

-- Understanding of the roles and responsibilities of all stakeholders.
+- Understand the roles and responsibilities of all stakeholders

-- Development and implementation of a collaborative model for engaging in effective partnerships.
+- Develop and implement a collaborative model for engaging in effective partnerships

 Location(s) where program is delivered include: